oat-sa/taohub-articles/forge/Administrator Guide/nginx.md

 -   max upload filesize is not detected correctly from nginx client_max_body_size configuration
 -   HTTP basic authentication not working for REST api

-Nginx and Tao 2.6
+Nginx and TAO 2.6
 -----------------

 Uses the same configuration as 3.0

 ### Known issues

--   item preview requires Tao <br/>
+-   item preview requires TAO <br/>
 >= 2.6.7 to work

-Nginx and Tao 2.4
+Nginx and TAO 2.4
 -----------------

-If you try to get Tao 2.4 to work with Nginx, you might want to:
+If you try to get TAO 2.4 to work with Nginx, you might want to:

 \* removed the installation check: tao_install_checks_ModRewrite